maximalisimus/abif/README.md

 This script is intended for installing the system assembly in the form of "ArchISO" - Live CD/DVD/USB ArchLinux in pseudographic mode, using the dialog package.

-The script can be used with any Archlinux distribution that supports: xorg, DM and DE.
+The script can be used with any Archlinux distribution that **must support**:
+* XORG
+* Working environment-Desktop environment
+* Display Manager - Display Manager.

 This wizard supports UEFI installation mode when starting the ArchLinux system in UEFI mode.